High-Altitude Vegetable Gardening Made Simple

 Life above 3,000 feet changes how everything grows.

-This page helps you understand what works, what struggles, and how to build a vegetable garden that actually thrives at altitude.
+Simply Altitude helps you understand what works, what struggles, and how to build a vegetable garden that actually thrives at altitude.

-Why Gardening Is Different at High Altitude
+Why Vegetable Gardening Is Different at High Altitude

 At elevation, gardeners face: